sweetmoan/Interactive-Bed-Light/README.md

 How:

-requirements: python installed ,flask and pyserial library.
+requirements: python installed ,flask and pyserial library.<br>
 1.To setup ,